rkozyak/rkozyak/README.md

 <p align='center'>

 </p>
 <div size='20px'> Hi!
 My name is Richard.
-Thank You for taking the time to view my GitHub Profile :smile:
+I'm a dedicated student based in the US and hoping to learn as much as possible :smile:
 </div>

 <h2> About Me </h2>